 where .
 The phase shifter at each leg will be denoted by the leg where it appears; that is, , where .
 For the purpose of maintaining the simplicity of the notation, we first consider the case:

-This will later be inserted oter vaule to those phases as necessary.
+Another value will be used later.

 The amplitude of the photons entering the beam splitter is determined by